calimero-archive/docs/docs/getting-started/workspaces.md

 ## Understanding Workspaces

 In the Calimero Network Console, a workspace belongs to a single organization.
 Each workspace represents a distinct environment where you can set up your blockchain projects.
+Workspaces was introduced so that multiple entities can run and validate the same chain.
 Here's a breakdown of the available workspaces:

 - **Developer Workspace**: This workspace is designed for your development needs.
 - **Professional Workspace**: This workspace offers options for mainnet and testnet deployments.